The Galapagos mystery that just won't die – DW – 09/02/2024

 They were dubbed "Adam and Eve" by the press, who first learned of them through Ritter's letters home and accounts of repeat visitors to the island, which included moneyed American explorers conducting zoological surveys.

-Meanwhile, WWI veteran Heinz Wittmer, who had worked in the office of Mayor Konrad Adenauer at Cologne City Hall, was concerned about the German economy amidst a global depression and the health of his teenage son, Harry.
+Meanwhile, World War I veteran Heinz Wittmer, who had worked in the office of Mayor Konrad Adenauer at Cologne City Hall, was concerned about the health of his teenage son, Harry, and the state of the German economy amid a global depression.
 Inspired by his German compatriots, he convinced his pregnant new wife, Margret, to move to Floreana in 1932.
 Margret later gave birth to their son Rolf, said to be the first person born on Floreana.

 Then came the trio that upended the already edgy living setup of the others: the imperious Austrian-born Baroness Antonia Wagner von Wehrborn Bosquet and her two German lovers, Rudolf Lorenz and Robert Philippson.
 She wanted to build a luxury hotel called "Hacienda Paradiso" for passing well-heeled travelers.
 Besides usurping the island's scant freshwater sources, she intercepted incoming mail and hoarded food deliveries meant for the others; she even declared herself "Empress of Floreana."

 Suspicion, accusations, counter-accusations and fights ensued.
-It was all far from utopic.
+It was all far from utopian.

 Truth stranger than fiction